QLiMBer/snake-2-players/README.md

 - Scoreboard placeholders for Player 1 and 2

 Next steps
-- Implement game state update loop (tick)
-- Render snakes and food on canvas/SVG
-- Keyboard controls (WASD for P1, Arrows for P2)
+- Game over screen and restart flow
+- Countdown at start of each round
-- Add wall-collision vs wrap-around behavior
+- Add more animations and polish